Last year, I introduced these game when we were doing place value in September but they continually asked to play them throughout the year!

 Alternative Ways to Play

--if you have a split class, both classes can compete against each other
+-use it to develop a sense of tenths/hundredths/thousandths.-if you have a split class, both classes can compete against each other

 -allow the winner to call out the clues for the rest of the class (which allows you to observe and see which clues/vocabulary the children are still finding challenging).